-I meet teams trying to cold call for their first customer and I just haven’t seen it work for startups selling to businesses.
+I meet teams trying to cold call for their first business customer and I just haven’t seen it work; the trust issues cripple them.
 Here is a relevant excerpt from Gabriel Weinberg’s interview with me for his traction book.

 yegg: So it is pretty rare that the first customer is from a cold lead?

 skmurphy: I haven’t seen it.
 The challenge with a first customer for new software is that big unknown in the prospect’s mind is if the team going to perform.
 One of the best ways to attack that is through testimonials, but initially it’s got to be past performance, where somebody can vouch for the person–you know I’ve worked with Gabriel at this company or I’ve worked with so and so here.